aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Users can report photos.

-Admin can hide or restore photos.
+Admin can hide, restore, or delete profile photos.

+Admin photo actions mean:

+* Hide photo: set the photo status to `hidden`; the photo is removed from user-visible profile surfaces but remains restorable.
+* Restore photo: set a hidden photo back to `visible`, if it is allowed by moderation rules.
+* Delete photo: set the photo status to `deleted`; the photo is removed from the dating profile and no longer counts as an active profile photo.

+Admin photo deletion is soft deletion from the profile.
+It must not immediately hard-delete the underlying media asset.

+Deleted photo records and media metadata may be retained for audit, moderation, reports, appeals, abuse prevention, and safety history.

-### Hidden primary photo
+### Moderated primary photo

-If admin hides a primary photo:
+If admin hides or deletes a primary photo:

 * Another visible photo should become primary if available.
 * If no visible primary photo can be assigned, profile validity must be rechecked.
 * If the profile was never completed and required photo rules are not satisfied, keep `Profile.completion_status = incomplete`.
 * If the profile was previously complete and required photo rules are no longer satisfied, set `Profile.completion_status = invalid`.
-* Do not use hidden as a profile completion status.
+* Do not use hidden or deleted as profile completion statuses.

 ### Blurred previews